NelisW/my3D-Trium/building/Trium-build.md

 If you did not correctly assemble the tower belt up/down movement then [you can switch motor rotation this](http://trium3d.proboards.com/thread/67/notes-building-trium-standard-diamond#ixzz4WNQFpLaK) by turning the motor connector on the RAMPS board, for that tower, by 180 degrees.
 It is however better to stick with the convention and change the belt direction mechanics.

-**If ever you swap motor wires (between X, Y, and Z towers), also swap the end-stop switches to go with the motors.
-If a stepper motor connects to the X driver, the end-stop on the same tower must connect to the X end-stop pins on the RAMPS board.**
+**If ever you swap motor wires (between X, Y, and Z towers), also swap the endstop switches to go with the motors.
+If a stepper motor connects to the X driver, the endstop on the same tower must connect to the X endstop pins on the RAMPS board.**

 <img src="images/stepper-cable-wiring.jpg" width="450"><img src="images/tower-conventions04.jpg" width="200">